All Things Beef

 Recommended Cuts for Quarter-Side of Lowline

-Del Fox cutting order form PDF doc which you can fill out and fax to them or just use for reference if you'd like to call in your info.
-And here are the more common cuts and choices to make.
+Here is the Del Fox cutting order form Word doc which you can fill out and fax to them or just use for reference and call in your info which is more reliable.
+If you fax, please follow up with a phone call to confirm that they got your info.

 Short Loin